Eric

 performance and video-installation artist, eventually using videoconferencing

-in these events also (an article about this art work is here).
+in these events also (an article by Dr Eric about this art work is here).
 In

-'88, Dr. Miller entered the Gallatin School M.A. program to further his
+1988, Dr Eric entered the Gallatin School M.A. program to further his studies

-studies of oral narrative and interactive telecommunication.
-The
+of oral narrative and interactive telecommunication.
+The Gallatin

-Gallatin School enables one to study in various parts of NYU, and Dr. Miller
+School enables one to study in various parts of NYU, and Dr Eric did much of

-did much of his M.A. coursework in the Interactive Telecommunication Program
+his M.A. coursework in the Interactive Telecommunication Program (Tisch

-conducted M.A. fieldwork in Tamil Nadu, south India, from July '88 to July
+Eric conducted M.A. fieldwork in Tamil Nadu, south India, from July 1988 to

-regarding: traditional storytelling techniques, attending folk and orthodox
+data regarding: traditional storytelling techniques, attending folk and

 (Epic of the Anklet), a central epic of the Tamil people.
 He